 take any action that foreseeably imposes an unreasonably large burden on DigiCert’s servers.

-Notice of Certain Events.
-OSG Administrator shall promptly inform DigiCert if OSG Administrator becomes aware of any misuse of a Certificate and, if the misuse is by a Participant, assist DigiCert in preventing, curing, and rectifying the misuse.
-OSG Administrator shall promptly notify DigiCert of any suspected breach of security or any event that may give rise to either party’s breach of this Agreement.

 Lawful Use.
-OSG Administrator shall abide by all applicable laws and regulations when marketing, selling, or ordering the Certificates, including United States export laws.
-OSG Administrator is responsible for obtaining and maintaining any license or regulatory approval necessary to offer the Certificates to Participants.
+OSG Administrator shall abide by all applicable laws and regulations when marketing, selling, or ordering Certificates, including United States export laws.

 Disputes.
-DigiCert is not obligated to resolve any disputes between OSG Administrator and a Participant or an End User.
-If DigiCert elects to investigate or become involved in a dispute, then DigiCert may do so without liability to OSG Administrator.
+DigiCert is not obligated to resolve any disputes between Registration Authorities and/or Subscribers.
+If DigiCert elects to investigate or become involved in a dispute, then DigiCert may do so without liability to a Registration Authority.

 Intellectual Property Rights and Marketing

 DigiCert’s Rights.
-DigiCert retains, and OSG Administrator shall not obtain or claim, all ownership rights in:
+DigiCert retains, and neither Registration Authorities nor Subscribers shall obtain or claim, all ownership rights in:

 the Certificates and any related software provided by DigiCert, including all techniques and ideas embedded therein,

-any services or products designed for or at OSG Administrator’s or a Participant’s request unless provided otherwise in an applicable SOW,
+any services or products designed for or at a Registration Authority’s request unless provided otherwise in an applicable SOW,

 all copies or derivative works of the Certificates and any related software provided by DigiCert, regardless of who produced, requested, or suggested the copy or derivative work,